강의

 8. [Appendix] Interview Practice

-1⃣ Data Structures: Getting a Feel Through Structure and Flow
+1⃣ Understanding Data Structures Through Structure and Operation Flow

 Visualizing the basic structure and operating principles of each data structure with diagrams

-• Structured so that even beginners can understand how data flows like a picture
+• Structured so that even beginners can understand how data flows as if looking at a picture

-Explaining the principles of heap operations with diagrams
+Explaining the principles of heap operations through diagrams

-2⃣ Establishing criteria for choosing which data structure to use when
+2⃣ Establishing criteria for which data structure to use and when

-• Which data structures to use for different problem situations
+• Which data structure to use for each problem situation

 Practical insights and algorithm problem-solving criteria presented together

-• Learning major data structures with directly implemented code
+• Learn key data structures with directly implemented code

-• Rather than simply listing features, it follows the implementation flow
+• Not just listing features, but following the implementation flow

 👀 Course Preview